Best Street Food in Bangkok – Street Food in Silom

 - Most Thai food is eaten with a spoon and fork.
 You rarely get a knife because there’s no reason to cut things up.
 Noodle soups are served with chopsticks and a small spoon for the liquid.

-- If you’re worried about getting sick from Thai street food, choose a place with lots of locals eating at it.
+- If you’re worried about getting sick from Bangkok street food, choose a place with lots of locals eating at it.
 Silom is a big business area and most workers eat at similar places all the time.
 They know if it’s safe or not.
-Saying that, we’ve not been sick from eating street food.
+Saying that, we’ve not been sick from eating street food in Bangkok.

-- Most dishes come with various condiments, such as sugar, dried chilli, fish sauce, and chillis in vinegar
+- Most dishes come with various condiments, such as sugar, dried chilli, fish sauce, and chillis in vinegar.
+You add to it to the dishes to taste, as you would with salt and pepper.
+Watch the locals around you and copy.

-Here are a few of our favourite dishes.
+Here are a few of our favourite dishes and in our opinion, some of the best street food in Bangkok.
 Most of these can be found on Soi Convent off Silom Road.

-One of my favourites is Khao Man Gai – chicken rice.
+One of my favourite street foods in Bangkok is Khao Man Gai – chicken rice.
 The chicken is steamed and laid over a bed of rice which has been cooked in stock.
 It’s served with cucumber and you spoon a sauce of Thai peppers, garlic, ginger and soybean paste over the top.

 There are a couple of stalls selling this dish in Silom.
 We usually go to one at the top of Soi Convent.
 If you prefer to sit inside, there are a couple of shops near Sala Daeng BTS station which also offer this.